directvt/vtm/doc/architecture.md

 ## Standard I/O stream monitoring

 Vtm allows developers to visualize standard input/output streams of the running CUI applications.
-Launched in the `Desktop Monitor` mode, vtm will log the event stream of each terminal window with the `Logs` switch enabled.
+Launched in the `Log Monitor` mode, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

-Important: Avoid enabling the `Logs` switch in the terminal window hosting the `Desktop Monitor` process running, this may lead to recursive event logging of event logging with unpredictable results.
+Important: Avoid enabling the `Logs` switch in the terminal window hosting the `Log Monitor` process running, this may lead to recursive event logging of event logging with unpredictable results.

 ## Desktop taskbar customization